LeonardMH/namealizer/README.md

 get the same words out of namealizer between runs.
 I'm not sure if this ports between machines, i.e. if I use seed 300 it may not be the same thing as your seed 300 (I doubt they are the same).
-+ `--verbose` - The verbose option is just a command line switch (that is, it doesn't take any further options).
-This command causes namealizer to spit out information that the user may find valuable.
-Most usefully, it prints out the seed used for generating the current word collection.
 + `--initials` - Allows the user to specify initials to use for generating the words.
 This just takes each letter and uses it as the starting letter for each word.